Did Chinese Scientists Mistakenly Help Covid-19 Jump from Bats to Humans?

 In a documentary released in December last year, Tian Junhua has been out in the daytime and at night in the past decade.
 He has visited dozens of bat caves in Hubei Province and collected precious bat virus samples.

 This is a war without gunpowder.
-In the film, two researchers armed, climbed the rugged cave wall to remove the captured bats.
+In the film, two researchers armed [sic], climbed the rugged cave wall to remove the captured bats.
 A staff member wearing gloves grabbed the bat.
-Tian Junhua put the collected samples of the bat into the specimen box, and then put the bat back into the cave.
+Tian Junhua put the collected samples of the bat into the specimen box and then put the bat back into the cave.

 In May 2017, a report by Xinhua News Agency described Tian’s work: “The environment for collecting bat samples is extremely bad.
 There is a stench in the bat cave.
 Bats carry a large number of viruses in their bodies.
 If they are not careful, they are at risk of infection.
 But Tian Junhua is not afraid to go to the mountain with his wife to catch Batman.”